Accenture/Mendix.CssClassSwitcher/README.md

 [Here](https://github.com/ObjectivityLtd/Mendix.CssClassSwitcher/tree/master/test) you can find a simple yet beautiful sample app that switches its styling between light and dark depending on current user theme stored in ``Account`` entity.

+(And [here](https://github.com/ObjectivityLtd/Mendix.CssClassSwitcher/tree/master/test-mx8) is the same app for Mendix 8.)

 ## Usage

 Place the widget inside your app and provide the following settings: